About this policy

-Your pension and investments are used to buy pieces of the biggest companies in the world like Apple, Twitter and Shell.
-Every year, all these companies vote on issues that affect how they are run, like climate change and human rights.
-Because you own pieces of these companies through your pension, we believe you should also have a voice.
+Your pension and investments, whether you are an individual or an institutional investor, are used to buy pieces of the biggest companies in the world like Apple, Twitter and Shell through funds.
+Every year, all of these companies vote on issues that affect how they are run.
+Because you, or the institution you represent, own pieces of these companies through your investments in funds, we believe you should also have a voice in these votes.

-We partner with investment providers to enable them to show you what companies you own through your pension/investments and to give you a voice on issues you care about.
-We aim to help you feel more in control of your financial future and positively impact the world.
+We partner with investment and pension providers to enable them to show you what companies you own through your pension/investments and to give you a voice on issues you care about.

 How can I use Tumelo?

 If your investment/pension provider has partnered with Tumelo, they will provide you with instructions for how to register with Tumelo and use our services.

 Service and marketing emails you may receive in relation to our services may also appear in the branding of your employer or your provider where we have been given permission to do so.
 We do this to streamline and improve your user experience.

 - You can contact our support team for support or enquiries.